macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Perform Clean Install on Mac

 The clean install resembles wiping out the data and installing the macOS again.
-Whereas in reinstall, the data stays in the system.
-So if you have decided to perform a clean install on Mac, then consider the flow to clean install macOS on Mac.
+Whereas in reinstalling, the data stays in the system.
+So, if you have decided to perform a clean install on Mac, consider the flow to clean install macOS on Mac.
 Full tutorial on a clean install on Mac.

 • Step 1: Backup your Mac Before Erase Drive